Nqobile-coder/Nqobile-Zakwe-Digital-Agent-Portfolio/README.md

 # Nqobile-Zakwe-Digital-Agent-Portfolio
-A look into Nqobile Zakwe's years of experince in didgital insights
+A look into Nqobile Zakwe's years of experience in didgital insights